flukadocker/F4D/README.md

 It is possible to get a shell terminal to container and to pass trough the X11 connection along with some local folder.

-Execute from a terminal ```./run_linux.sh```: this script will start the Docker container with FLUKA and FLAIR installed.
+Execute from a terminal ```./run_linux.sh```: this script will start the Docker container with Fluka and Flair installed.

 Note: Depending on your Xserver configuration you might need to run:
 ```